Mining sector steels itself for future

 This article is sponsored by Ministry of Energy and Petroleum of the Islamic Republic of Mauritania

-The iron-ore train, often called the “Snake of the Desert”, is a giant of Mauritania’s landscape – an almost mythical sight stretching 3 kilometers across the Sahara.
+The iron-ore train, often called the “Snake of the Desert”, is a giant of Mauritania’s landscape – an almost mythical sight stretching 3 kilometres as it crosses the Sahara.

 With a single passenger wagon trailing the rumbling mass of iron ore, it snakes from the mines of Zouérat in the arid interior to the port city of Nouadhibou on the Atlantic coast.
 For thrill-seekers and filmmakers alike, riding this behemoth through bone-chilling nights and a constant spray of iron dust is a rite of passage.